bennetthermanoff/portfolio/src/Content/markdown/chocBoard.md

 ![photo](https://github.com/xpsKING/portfolio/raw/master/src/Content/markdown/images/chocCaseDeployGif.gif)

 Importantly, with the increase in hybrid work environments this portable keyboard allows for safer typing as well as increased productivity through its custom design.
-Software engineers are required to type quickly and accurately.
-Using this same keyboard in all work environments (office and home) creates a smooth and safe transfer of skills.
+Software engineers are required to type quickly and accurately and being able to use this keyboard anywhere with any setup has allowed for great consistency.
 I have enjoyed making this custom keyboard come to life, and it has positively impacted my daily life as my favorite input device.
-Additionally, my open-source design is fully accessible to other users and my hope is that I am solving these problems for others.
+Additionally, my open-source design is fully accessible to everyone and my hope is that my work helps others develop their own keyboards.